 Check the Forward it option and select the mailhook address you just created from the drop down.

-And that’s it! gMail will now automatically forward all emails that match your criteria to your scenario and the scenario will add them to Notion.
+And that’s it!
+Gmail will now automatically forward all emails that match your criteria to your scenario and the scenario will add them to Notion.

 Just don’t forget to turn on your Make Scenario by clicking on the Scheduling button at the bottom of the scenario.
 Emails to Notion, on autopilot?
 Check!